-Grenfell Tower review stops short of calling for cladding ban
+Grenfell Tower review slammed for not demanding cladding ban

 RIBA, the Royal Institute of British Architects, warned the government last month that the review would not deliver the necessary changes, adding that it wanted a full banning on cladding, a requirement for sprinklers to be fitted and the addition of a second escape route for high-rise residential buildings.

-Cladding on hundreds of tower blocks across England which was tested in the aftermath of the fire failed safety tests.
+Cladding on hundreds of tower blocks across England -- which was tested in the aftermath of the deadly fire -- failed safety tests.

 The report comes a day after the UK government announced it would spend £400 million ($540 million) to remove dangerous cladding from tower blocks owned by councils and housing associations across the country.

-Labour member of parliament David Lammy, whose friend Khadija Saye, a 24-year-old artist, died in the fire, labeled the review "a betrayal and a whitewash."
+There was fierce criticism of the report within moments of its publication.

-"I simply fail to see how it is deemed appropriate for any combustible material to be used on any tower block in this country and I find it unfathomable that this review has not recommended an outright ban on the use of combustible material," he said on Twitter.
+"I simply fail to see how it is deemed appropriate for any combustible material to be used on any tower block in this country and I find it unfathomable that this review has not recommended an outright ban on the use of combustible material," Labour MP Lammy said on Twitter.

-Shahin Sadafi, chairman of local campaign group Grenfell United, said the report had left residents "disappointed and saddened."
+Resident organizations also denounced the report and its failure to ban cladding.

 "Worrying that a fire like Grenfell could happen again is something that keeps many of us awake at night," Sadafi told the BBC.